hindu-comm/weblogs/manasataramgini/2014/05/2014-05-12_the-engineer-the-dead-fish-and-the-bag-of-earth-ii.md

 that.
 Then get the plates to me.”
 Two days latter Somakhya lifted his eye from the ocular of the microscope and turning to Lootika and Vrishchika remarked “Look at those saffron rods – it is *Edwardsiella tarda*.”
-Vrishchika: “trayastriMshAH\!
+Vrishchika: “trayastriMshAH!
 Good we took precaution.
 Our father had described to me a case: a man had come to him from Mumbai where he had sustained an injury while sailing.
 His leg muscles were undergoing rapid necrosis.
-It turned out to be *E. tarda*\!
+It turned out to be *E. tarda*!
 We may be able to save chitra after all.”
 Somakhya: “We must sequence the genome of this killer – there must be something of interest there.”